 Wednesday and Thursday, 12-6pm; Friday, 12-9pm; Saturday and Sunday, 12-6pm; closed Monday and Tuesday

 Get the Happyly app to discover more activities like this one, plus get curated adveture plans, build lists of activities to try and more!

 Enter your phone number to receive a download link

-During our visit, quacks filled the air as a trio of ducks wandered from socially distant table to socially distant table looking for treats.
-The inside had limited offerings due to Covid but is a nice space with frozen treats and supplies to make your own charcuterie.
+The inside is a nice space with frozen treats and supplies to make your charcuterie.
 The options are not necessarily cheap, but they sure are delicious (shout out to the Clover Creek Cheese Cellar’s Smoked Galen’s).
 The staff is very nice, informative, and willing to answer questions – which is especially comforting in these pandemic times.
 Portable bathrooms are on-site with clean toilets and running water.
 And, of course, there’s plenty of hand sanitizer to be found.
 We also overheard, during our visit, that Rocklands Farm Winery is one of the top wineries in Maryland, and we believe them.

 Picnic tables and a few other seating options are spread throughout the grounds.
 Some are shaded under tents, others by trees, and some are out there in the open for perfect sunning.
 There's quite a lot of ground to explore if the kids are interested and lots of fun things to see – especially for little animal lovers or would-be botanists!

 This winery is close to Homestead Farm and makes for the perfect post-pumpkin-patch (or berry-picking) stop.
 Looking for a little less or a little more?
 Make sure to visit Seneca Creek State Park on the drive-in or out of the winery.
 It’s literally a minute from the parking lot to the parking lot and offers a series of wandering, narrow trails through the trees and farmland.